 Just like anxiety, depression can show-up in our thoughts, feelings, behaviors and in our bodies.
 Therapy can provide a safe and non-judgmental space to explore difficult feelings and self-critical thoughts.
 It can be an opportunity to learn more about how depression impacts us and what we can do to manage the symptoms and minimize the impact they have on our day-to-day lives.
 Often therapy can uncover faulty thinking patterns that if altered, can lead to new and brighter perspectives that lift the heaviness of depression and hopeless thinking.
 And also similar to anxiety treatment, therapy can help ease the physical burden potentially caused by depressive symptoms through the practice of mindfulness techniques.

-Life transition refers to any big changes that might happen in our lives whether these changes are anticipated or sprung upon us.
+Life transitions refer to any big change that might happen in our lives whether the change is anticipated or sprung upon us.
 For example, we graduate from college and feel we “should” be happy, but really we are feeling anything but that.
 Maybe we get married or divorced and our relationship status changes.
 Maybe it’s becoming a parent for the first time, or losing a parent.
 Or entering retirement after a life-long career.
 Change of any kind, whether we want it or not, can be hard to deal with it and can often bring up feelings of anxiety, depression, or often a mix of both.